choderalab/ensembler/README.md

 Basic Usage
 -----------

-Make sure this directory is visible to your Python interpreter (e.g. by adding it to your $PYTHONPATH environment variable).
+After cloning this repository, make sure the MSMSeeder/ library is visible to your Python interpreter (e.g. by adding it to your $PYTHONPATH environment variable).

 You may also find it useful to add the scripts/ directory to your $PATH environment variable, so you can execute the contained scripts directly.